Taxation as theft: Response

 Liam Murphy and Thomas Nagel assert that since property rights are determined by laws and conventions, of which the state forms an integral part, taxation by the state cannot be considered theft.
 In their 2002 book, The Myth of Ownership: Taxes and Justice, they argue:...the emphasis on distributing the tax burden relative to pretax income is a fundamental mistake.
 Taxation does not take from people what they already own.
 Property rights are the product of a set of laws and conventions, of which the tax system forms a central part, so the fairness of taxes can’t be evaluated by their impact on preexisting entitlements.
 Pretax income has no independent moral significance.
 Standards of justice should be applied not to the distribution of tax burdens but to the operation and results of the entire framework of economic institutions.

 Another justification of taxation is contained in social contract theory.
 Proponents argue that the public has democratically allowed people to accumulate wealth with the understanding that a portion of that wealth would be allocated for public use.
 In their view, to accumulate wealth without taxation would be to violate this social understanding.
 Institutions such as the IMF and economist Alex Cobham, of the Tax Justice Network, argue that since public services in the form of education and infrastructure provides a foundation for wealth creation, a portion of those economic gains should therefore be used to continue to fund basic provisions that provide the opportunity for future economic growth.
-The libertarian response to this is that they do not consent to the social contract, and that any compact that would involuntarily bind people to it is tantamount to slavery.
-Indeed, John Locke himself argued that the social contract was a voluntary arrangement.